 - 5.3.1 Except as otherwise provided below, only a single organization shall have authority to conduct Testing at Event Venues during an Event Period.
 At International Events, FIL (or other international organization which is the ruling body for an Event) shall have authority to conduct Testing.
 At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing.
 At the request of FIL (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with FIL (or the relevant ruling body of the Event). - 5.3.2 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with FIL (or other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
-If the Anti-Doping Organization is not satisfied with the response from FIL (or other international organization which is the ruling body of the Event) to obtain permission to satisfied with the response from FIL (or other international organization which is the ruling body of the Event), the Anti-Doping Organization may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine
+If the Anti-Doping Organization is not satisfied with the response from FIL (or other international organization which is the ruling body of the Event), the Anti-Doping Organization may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+WADA shall not grant approval for such Testing before consulting with and informing FIL (or other international organization which is the ruling body for the Event).
+WADA's decision shall be final and not subject to appeal.
+Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered Out-of-Competition tests.
+Results Management for any such test shall be the responsibility of the Anti-Dopina Organization initiating the test unless provided otherwise in the rules of the ruling body of the Event.26